FAQ

 Istio integrates with distributed tracing systems using Envoy-based tracing.
 With Envoy-based tracing integration, applications are responsible for forwarding tracing headers for subsequent outgoing requests.

-You can find additional information in the Istio Distributed Tracing (Jaeger, Lightstep, Zipkin) Tasks and in the Envoy tracing docs.
+You can find additional information in the Distributed Tracing overview and in the Envoy tracing docs.

 Istio enables reporting of trace spans for workload-to-workload communications within a mesh.
 However, in order for various trace spans to be stitched together for a complete view of the traffic flow, applications must propagate the trace context between incoming and outgoing requests.

-In particular, Istio relies on applications to propagate the B3 trace headers, as well as the Envoy-generated request ID.
+In particular, Istio relies on applications to forward the Envoy-generated request ID, and standard headers.
 These headers include:

 x-request-id